This post may contain affiliate links. Please read my affiliate policy.

 Recipe Tips

-For a thicker, colder smoothie, freeze ripe banana slices before blending.
+• For a thicker, colder smoothie, freeze ripe banana slices before blending.
 If your smoothie tastes too tart, add extra banana for natural sweetness.
-To save time, prep greens and fruit in freezer bags for quick grab-and-blend smoothies.
+To save time, prep frozen meal prep smoothie packs for quick grab-and-blend smoothies.

 Easy Swaps and Add-Ins